franz-net/tic-tac-toe/README.md

 -   Play against another player
 -   Play against the computer
+-   Easter Eggs
+    -   The net "Praettorians" symbol on welcome screen - Shows high scores
+    -   AI name "Joshua" from "war games"

+## Screenshots:

+TODO!

-## Game Progression Design
+## Game Progression

-Considering a 2 player game (Maybe computer too if there is time):
+Considering a 2 player game:

     -   Starting a game:
         -   Player selection:
-            -   Select players (pvp (or pvc or cvc if there is time))
+            -   Select players (pvp or pvc)
-            -   Input player names
+            -   Input player names, by default the names are:
+                -   Player 1 or Player 2 or Joshua for AI **
             -   Randomly choose who starts the game
             -   Initialize scores objects (vars | arrays | objects)
     -   Starting a match: